zhou-dong/people-to-people/README.md

 5. Calculation the similarity of people to each other
   - Use ”cosine similarity” to calculate similarity
+  - Each pair of people only compare once.
+We can use to method to do:
+    + Use graph to figure out what should we do
+    + Use book[] to book the pair have been compared

 6. Store all the information into a table.